Nordstrom/kafka-connect-sqs/README.md

 ## Source Connector

-A source connector reads from an AWS SQS queue and publishes to a Kafka topic.
+SQS source connector reads from an AWS SQS queue and publishes to a Kafka topic.

-A source connector configuration has two required fields:
+Required properties:
+ * `topics`: Kafka topic to be written to.
- * `sqs.queue.url`: The URL of the SQS queue to be read from.
+ * `sqs.queue.url`: URL of the SQS queue to be read from.
- * `topics`: The Kafka topic to be written to.

-These are optional fields:
+Optional properties:
+* `sqs.region`: AWS region of the SQS queue to be read from.
 * `sqs.max.messages`: Maximum number of messages to read from SQS queue for each poll interval.
 Range is 0 - 10 with default of 1.
 * `sqs.wait.time.seconds`: Duration (in seconds) to wait for a message to arrive in the queue.
 Default is 1.